 Clinical features and severity of symptoms of MPS I are widely variable, ranging from severe disease to an attenuated form that generally presents at a later onset with a milder clinical presentation.
 Symptoms typically include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, mental retardation or learning difficulties, and cardiac valvular disease.
 The incidence of MPS I is approximately 1 in 100,000 live births.
 Treatment options include hematopoietic stem cell transplantation and enzyme replacement therapy.

-A diagnostic workup in an individual with MPS I typically demonstrates elevated levels of urinary GAG and increased amounts of both dermatan and heparan sulfate detected on thin-layer chromatography.
+A diagnostic workup in an individual with MPS I typically demonstrates elevated levels of urinary GAG and increased amounts of both dermatan and heparan sulfate detected by thin-layer chromatography or liquid chromatography-tandem mass spectrometry (LC-MS/MS) analysis (MPSSC / Mucopolysaccharides Screen, Urine).
 Reduced or absent activity of alpha L-iduronidase is diagnostic of MPS I; however, enzymatic testing is not reliable to detect carriers.
-Molecular sequence analysis of the IDUA gene allows for detection of the disease-causing mutation in affected patients and subsequent carrier detection in relatives.
+Molecular sequence analysis of IDUA (HURLS / Hurler Syndrome, Full Gene Analysis) allows for detection of the disease-causing mutation in affected patients and subsequent carrier detection in relatives.
 Currently, no clear genotype-phenotype correlations have been established.

 Diagnosis of mucopolysaccharidosis I (MPS I), Hurler syndrome (MPS IH), Scheie syndrome (MPS IS), and Hurler-Scheie syndrome (MPS IH/S)